0:00

 • Ephemeral: Whether the message the bot will send should only be viewable to you or not.
 If you select FALSE, everyone will be able to see the bot’s message.

 • /ago: This command allows you to deduct some time from your current time and get its timestamp.
 It shares all parameters with the /at command except the timezone, which is defaulted to your current timezone.
-Also, the year, month, day, hour, minute, and second parameters are deducted from your current time instead of determining it.
-So using the “2024” argument for the year parameter will deduct 2024 years from the current year.
+Also, the year, month, day, hour, minute, and second parameters are deducted from your current time instead of being determined by it.
+So, using the “2024” argument for the year parameter will deduct 2024 years from the current year.

 • /in: This command is almost the same as the /ago command, but instead of deducting, it adds to your current time.
 So, if you use the “2024” argument for the year parameter, it will add 2024 years to the current year.

-Using websites to create timestamps is the easiest way since bots don’t have the option to let you choose a date and time from a calendar window, so you have to manually fill out each parameter.
+Using websites to create timestamps is the easiest method, as bots don’t offer the option to select a date and time from a calendar window; meaning you must manually fill out each parameter.

 Running a Discord community?
 Why not get paid for your hard work?
 Discord server owners have been monetizing their communities for a long time, and it’s never been easier.
 Whop is here to help you start your journey and generate an income through your server.